sbhattacharyay/ordinal_GOSE_prediction/README.md

 All of the code used in this work can be found in the `./scripts` directory as Python (`.py`), R (`.R`), or bash (`.sh`) scripts.
 Moreover, custom classes have been saved in the `./scripts/classes` sub-directory, custom functions have been saved in the `./scripts/functions` sub-directory, and custom PyTorch models have been saved in the `./scripts/models` sub-directory.

 ### 1. [Extract study sample from CENTER-TBI dataset](scripts/01_extract_study_sample.py)
+In this `.py` file, we extract the study sample from the CENTER-TBI dataset, filter patients by our study criteria, and convert ICU timestamps to machine-readable format.

 ### 2. [Partition CENTER-TBI for stratified, repeated k-fold cross-validation](scripts/02_partition_for_repeated_cv.py)
+In this `.py` file, we create 100 partitions, stratified by 6-month GOSE, for repeated k-fold cross-validation, and save the splits into a dataframe for subsequent scripts.

 ### 3. [Prepare concise predictor set for ordinal prediction](scripts/03_prepare_concise_predictor_set.R)
+In this `.R` file, we perform multiple imputation with chained equations (MICE, m = 100) on the concise predictor set for CPM training.
+The training set for each repeated k-fold CV partition is used to train an independent predictive mean matching imputation function for that partition.
+The result is 100 imputations, one for each repeated k-fold cross validation partition.

 ### 4. [Train logistic regression concise-predictor-based models (CPM)](scripts/04_CPM_logreg.py)
+In this `.py` file,

 ### 5. [Assess CPM_MNLR and CPM_POLR performance](scripts/05_CPM_logreg_performance.py)
+In this `.py` file,

 ### 6. Train and optimise CPM_DeepMN and CPM_DeepOR